Synthird/trigonometric-reciprocal-identities/README.md

 # Trigonometric reciprocal identities
-Trigonometric reciprocal identity methods made in a java class.
-These methods return values as doubles in radians.
+Trigonometric reciprocal identity methods that return doubles in radians.

 ```Java
 TrigReciprocal trigReciprocal = new TrigReciprocal(); // One way of getting the trigReciprocal class